rust-lang/book/src/ch21-03-graceful-shutdown-and-cleanup.md

 </Listing>

 This resolves the compiler error and does not require any other changes to our code.
+Note that, because drop can be called when panicking, the unwrap could also panic and cause a double panic, which immediately crashes the program and ends any cleanup in progress.
+This is fine for an example program, but isn’t recommended for production code.

 ### Signaling to the Threads to Stop Listening for Jobs

 With all the changes we’ve made, our code compiles without any warnings.
 However, the bad news is that this code doesn’t function the way we want it to yet.
 The key is the logic in the closures run by the threads of the `Worker`
-instances: at the moment, we call `join`, but that won’t shut down the threads because they `loop` forever looking for jobs.
+instances: at the moment, we call `join`, but that won’t shut down the threads, because they `loop` forever looking for jobs.
 If we try to drop our `ThreadPool` with our current implementation of `drop`, the main thread will block forever, waiting for the first thread to finish.

 To fix this problem, we’ll need a change in the `ThreadPool` `drop` implementation and then a change in the `Worker` loop.